Dhiraj123-star/FastReactApp/README.md

 - 🔄 **Asynchronous Communication**
   Powered by the `fetch` API to handle backend communication without page reloads.

+- 🧠 **Redis Caching for Performance**
+  GET requests for all items are now cached in **Redis**, improving speed and reducing database load.
+  Cache is invalidated on POST, PUT, and DELETE operations.

 - 🐳 **Fully Containerized Setup**
-  Both services (frontend + backend) run inside isolated Docker containers for consistency and ease of deployment.
+  All services (frontend + backend + Redis) run inside isolated Docker containers for consistency and ease of deployment.

 - 🔐 **Environment Variables Support**
   Secure secrets management using `.env` files and `python-dotenv`.